Petra H.

 You told me about the injustices that you faced while working there.
 However, were there any things you enjoyed about the work there, such as your relationship with your co-workers or the actual work that you did with the garments?

 I enjoyed working by myself because, among co-workers, there can be a lot of jealousy.
-This way, no one gets anxious.
+No one gets anxious this way.
 I don’t like to work in a big group.
-I liked working there because I knew and got to do what was expected of me.
+I enjoyed working there because I knew what they expected of me and was able to do it.

-Do you know how much the garments you worked with were sold for and at which stores?
+Do you know how much the company sold the garments you worked with and at which stores?

 Yes, I do know.
-They would send me to the company to bring an embellishment or to bring a certain size ‘X.’
+[My bosses] would send me to the company to bring a design or a specific size ‘X.’

 Were the prices of the garments high?